sblaplace/sblaplace.github.io/content/blog/tornado-death-risk-analysis/index.md

 - Modern Era: σ = 0.47

 This reduced variability indicates more consistent safety outcomes across different years and events.

-### This Is Happening Despite Obstacles

-This change is even more impressive when considering factors like the prevalence of vulnerable housing.
-Mobile homes, which offer significantly less protection than permanent structures, comprise a large share of housing in many tornado-prone states.
-According to **2024 American Community Survey 1-Year Estimates**, mobile homes account for **14.0%** of housing units in Mississippi, **12.8%** in South Carolina, **12.2%** in Louisiana, and **11.6%** in Alabama.
-Despite these structural vulnerabilities—where residents can account for a disproportionately high percentage of fatalities—overall death rates continue to decline.

-Additionally, the nature of the storms themselves presents growing challenges.
-[Research indicates](https://repository.library.noaa.gov/view/noaa/56080) that **nighttime tornadoes** are nearly twice as deadly as daytime events, largely because they occur when public awareness is lowest.
-The proportion of tornado fatalities occurring at night has [risen to 38%](https://chubasco.niu.edu/pubs/Strader%20et%20al.%202022%20WCAS.pdf) in recent decades.
-This risk is compounded by the [eastward shift of "Tornado Alley"](https://baronweather.com/extreme-weather/tornado-alley-is-on-the-move) into the Southeast, where higher humidity levels lead to more **rain-wrapped tornadoes**.
-These storms are often obscured by heavy precipitation, making visual confirmation difficult or impossible and leaving radar-based warnings as the only reliable method of detection.

 ## Methodology